Llyn y Fan Fach: Legend of Llyn y Fan Fach

 A folklore legend is connected with the lake, known as the Lady of the Lake.
 In the folk tale, a local young man, son of a widow from Blaen Sawdde (near Llanddeusant) agreed to marry a beautiful girl who arose from the lake, with the condition that he would not hit her three times.
 He complied easily because the girl was so beautiful, and they were happy for years putting up a house in Esgair Llaethdy near Myddfai, and bringing up a family there.
 The girl had very special cattle, traditionally still kept at Dinefwr, Llandeilo, and other animals.
 But over time the man did hit his wife three times.
 Reasons for why he hit her vary, from the wife laughing at a funeral or crying at a wedding.
 Regardless, she had to go back to the lake according to the promise, taking the cattle with her.
 Among the cattle was a team of four oxen which were ploughing at the time.
 They followed too, plough and all, and, “they say, to this very day you may see a well-marked furrow running right across Myddfai mountain to the edge of Llyn-y-Fan-Fach, which proves this story is true.”
 But the mother returned sometimes to help and instruct her sons, and in particular one called Rhiwallon (in some versions Rhiwallon is the name of the young man who marries the fairy girl).
 In due course Rhiwallon and the other sons went to the court of Rhys Gryg of Deheubarth, where they became famous doctors who are known today as the Physicians of Myddfai.
 A number of their medical formulae remain in the Welsh manuscripts.

 Reservoir

 The lake was enlarged by the construction of a dam during World War I to provide an additional water supply to Llanelli, the population of which had grown by 34% between 1901 and 1911.
 Project approval in 1912 was followed by the start of construction two years later.
 Labour was initially provided by some 175 navvies but harsh working conditions resulted in their departure and replacement with over 150 conscientious objectors who lived in barracks (at the site of the modern car park) and with local families.
-Filter beds were built half way down from the reservoir, a facility later used as a fish hatchery.
+Filter beds were built halfway down from the reservoir, a facility later used as a fish hatchery.
 Sand for construction purposes was sourced on the south side of the lake and rafted to the dam site.
 The works were completed in 1919.